Compliance Guides & Building Standards

 Each state and territory adopts the code, then layers their own regulations on top.
 The NCC sets the minimum.
 States can require more; they can’t require less.
 So depending on where you are, there may be additional provisions that apply beyond what the national code specifies.

-Adopted under the Environmental Planning and Assessment Act, with NSW-specific variations layered on top — particularly around fire safety and some energy provisions.
+Adopted under the Environmental Planning and Assessment Act with NSW-specific variations — particularly around fire safety and some energy provisions.
+Home Building Act 1989 also applies to licensed contractor obligations on projects over $20,000.

-Operates under the Building Regulations 2018 alongside the NCC, with historically more detailed structural requirements in some provisions.
+Building Regulations 2018 operate alongside the NCC, with historically more detailed requirements in some structural provisions.
+The NCC is the baseline; Victoria layers specifics on top.

 Adopted under the Building Act 1975.
-Parts of northern QLD have additional cyclone-resistance requirements that affect construction standards in those zones.
+Parts of northern Queensland have additional cyclone-resistance requirements that affect construction standards in those zones.
+Worth confirming if you’re in a designated cyclone area.

-Has a track record of adopting new NCC editions with a slight delay.
-Always worth confirming the currently adopted edition with the Building Commission WA rather than assuming.
+Has a track record of adopting new NCC editions with a slight delay while state-specific provisions are aligned.
+Always confirm the currently adopted edition with the Building Commission WA rather than assuming it matches the national release.

 Generally adopt the NCC with minimal variation, though each has its own administrative requirements.
-The NCC baseline applies, with local administrative layers on top.
+The NCC baseline applies.
+Your local council is the definitive source for what applies to your specific project.

-The practical point: The NCC is where your understanding should start, but your local council and a certifier in your state are the definitive source.
-Building codes and compliance vary enough at state level that treating the national standard as the whole picture is a mistake worth avoiding before work starts, not after.
+The practical point: The NCC is where your understanding should start — but your local council and a certifier in your state are the definitive source for your project.
+See our full building codes and compliance guide ›

 What Happens If Your Bathroom Doesn’t Meet NCC Standards?